FernandoSchett/DPCPP_for_dummies/README.md

 ## Dependencies 🚚:

 To use the code samples, you need to have a compiler that supports DPC++, such as the Intel® DPC++ Compiler or hipSYCL.
 You also need a system with support for heterogeneous processors, such as an Intel® CPU and an AMD Radeon GPU.
 The project dependencies are described in a dependencies file within the repository.
-In summary, heres what you're gonna need in order to run the project:

--
--

-For installing dependencies more quickly, you can run the following command at terminal, inside the clonned repository:

-    pip3 install -r ./dependencies/requirements.txt

-Make sure you have all Dependencies before running the project.
+Dont forget to download DPCPP and Sycl libraries within the [Intel® oneAPI DPC++/C++ Compiler](https://www.intel.com/content/www/us/en/developer/articles/tool/intel-system-studio-download-and-install-intel-c-compiler.html) to run the codes inside this repository.

 ## How to run it 🏃: